-This tutorial will be done with the best Education WordPress Theme – Eduma theme.
+This tutorial will be done with the best Education WordPress Theme – the Eduma theme.
 However, any other Premium LearnPress Themes like Course Builder LMS, Coaching, Ivy School, etc. can also be done using the exact steps mentioned in this tutorial.

 1 – Setting up payment right after theme installation the correct way.